RoberAgro/AxialOpt/README.md

 ## Features
-* The code was formulated for axial turbines with any number of stages

 * The axial turbine model is composed of three sub-models that are used as building blocks:
-  1. A meanline model to describe the flow in each cascade.
+  1. A meanline model to describe the flow in each cascade
-  2. An empirical loss model to evaluate the entropy generation in each cascade.
+  2. An empirical loss model to evaluate the entropy generation in each cascade
-  3. A one-dimensional flow model to account for the influence of the diffuser.
+  3. A one-dimensional flow model to account for the influence of the diffuser
-* The preliminary design is formulated as a constrained optimization problem.
+* The model is formulated for axial turbines with any number of stages
-  * This allows explore the design space in a systematic way and account for technical constraints
-  * It is straighforward to modify the objective function and constraints depending on the problem.
-  * There are several gradient-based algorithms available to solve the optimization problem, including:
-    1. Sequential Quadratic Programming (SQP)
-    2. Interior Point (IP)
-* The turbine model is formulated to use arbitrary equations of state to compute thermodynamic properties.
+* The model is formulated to use arbitrary equations of state to compute thermodynamic properties
-  * The current version uses the REFPROP v9.1 fluid library
+  1. The current version uses the REFPROP v9.1 fluid library
-  * Other fluid libraries and look-up tables may be implemented in the future
+  2. Other fluid libraries and look-up tables may be implemented in the future
-* The loss model is formulated in a general way
+* The loss model is formulated in a general way to use:
-  * It is possible to use any set of empirical correlations to compute the losses
+  1. Any set of empirical correlations to compute the losses
     1. Ainley and Mathieson (implemented)
     2. Dunhan and Came (implemented)
     3. Kacker and Okapuu (implemented)
     4. Craig and Cox (will be implemented soon)
+    5. Other loss model contributions are welcome
-  * It is possible to use different definitions for the loss coefficient
+  2. Different definitions for the loss coefficient
     1. Stagnation pressure loss coefficient
     2. Enthalpy loss coefficient (also known as kinetic energy loss coefficient)
     3. Entropy loss coefficient
-    _Note: Feel free to contact if you have implemented another loss model and would like to contribute to this repository_
+* The preliminary design is formulated as a constrained optimization problem.
+  1. This allows explore the design space in a systematic way and account for technical constraints
+  2. It is straighforward to modify the objective function and constraints depending on the problem.
+  3. There are several gradient-based algorithms available to solve the optimization problem, including:
+    1. Sequential Quadratic Programming (SQP)
+    2. Interior Point (IP)
-* The output of AxialOpt can be saved as
+* The output of AxialOpt can be saved as:
-  * Text files including:
+  1. Text files containing:
-    * The velocity triangles
+    1. The velocity triangles
-    * The thermodynamic states
+    2. The thermodynamic states
-    * The turbine geometry
+    3. The turbine geometry
-    * A summary of the solution of the optimization problem
+    4. A summary of the solution of the optimization problem
-  * Figures including:
+  2. Figures containing:
-    * The expansion in the T-s and h-s diagrams
+    1. The expansion in the T-s and h-s diagrams
-    * The velocity triangles
+    2. The velocity triangles
-    * The axial-radial and axial-tangential views of the turbine
+    3. The axial-radial and axial-tangential views of the turbine
-    * The breakdown of the losses within the turbine
+    4. The breakdown of the losses within the turbine

 ## Examples
 The folder xxxx contains five examples that illustrate the capabilities of the code, including